AIHelpsSoft/documentations/IntegrationWithAggregators.md

     </script>
 ```

-Client id can be received from the client or can be taken from the client module, running on the client's site, Facebook or Instagram page.
+Ask the salon/clinic for client id.
+It can be found in Beauty Pro/Denta Pro on Settings page => Location settings => Location code (6 digits, big letters).
+If needed, AI Helps technical support can help the client to get the client id.
+Try to avoid situations when you found client id in some way and connect his online module on your aggregator without his agreement - clients don't like someone running booking to their salons/clinics on external resources without their confirmation.

 There are many options to interact with the module: open/close it manually (do not attach to some element) or track open/close events, control module position and color theme, specify certain services/professionals to book.
 You can see detailed information about AI Helps init script setup here: https://github.com/AIHelpsSoft/documentations/blob/master/ModuleInitialScript.md